lingyi-owl/jena_workshop/_episodes/51_exploring_data.md

 teaching: 30
 exercises: 60
 questions:
-- "What is the differences between absulte abundance and relative abundance?"
+- "What are the differences between absulte abundance and relative abundance?"
 - "Why is it necessary to filter out low-abundance features?"
 objectives:
 - "Using R Notebooks."